Cornel Popa (footballer): Club career

 In 1957, Popa joined Dinamo București where he first won the 1958–59 Cupa României, playing the entire match under coach Iuliu Baratky in the 4–0 win over CSM Baia Mare in the final.
 He then won four consecutive Divizia A titles from 1962 until 1965.
 In the first one he worked with three coaches, Traian Ionescu, Constantin Teașcă and Nicolae Dumitru, who gave him 24 appearances.
 In the following two Dumitru and Ionescu used him in 25 matches in the first and in 24 games in the second.
 In the last one he played 25 matches under the guidance of Angelo Niculescu.
 Popa also won two more Cupa României trophies with The Red Dogs.
 However, coach Ionescu did not use him in the 5–3 victory over rivals Steaua București in the 1964 final, but in the 1968 final he played the entire match which was a 3–1 win against Rapid București, being coached by Bazil Marian.
 He played 15 games in the European Cup and two in the UEFA Cup Winners' Cup.
 In the 1963–64 European Cup campaign, he helped Dinamo get past East Germany champion, Motor Jena, being eliminated in the next phase by Real Madrid.
 He also appeared in a historical 2–1 win over Inter Milan in the 1965–66 edition who were the winners of the last two seasons of the competition.
-Popa made his last Divizia A appearance on 15 June 1969, playing in Dinamo's 1–0 away loss to Universitatea Craiova, having a total of 262 appearances in the competition.
+Popa made his last Divizia A appearance on 15 June 1969, playing in Dinamo's 1–0 away loss to Universitatea Craiova, totaling 262 appearances in the competition.

 He ended his career after a period spent in Turkey at Beşiktaş where he did not play any games because of an injury.